DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/4_ef.md

 ### Adding Migrations
-To create migrations, you will need to install the Entity Framework Core CLI tool on your machine and the *Microsoft.EntityFrameworkCore.Design* nuget package in IdentityServer.
+To create migrations, you will need to install the Entity Framework Core CLI tool on your machine and the *Microsoft.EntityFrameworkCore.Design* NuGet package in IdentityServer.
 Run the following commands from the *IdentityServer* directory.